I have two homes. Can I register to vote at both addresses?

-If an elector is registered to vote in two different electoral areas, they are eligible to vote in local elections for the two different local councils.
+If you are registered to vote in two different electoral areas, you can vote in local elections for the two different local councils.

 However, it is an offence to vote twice in the same type of election, such as in a UK general election.
 Doing this could result in a fine of up to £5,000.